microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 ### RPC Support

 Since the new Visual Studio extensibility model is entirely in a separate process, and communications between the extension process and the Visual Studio process occurs through a stream, all APIs have to at some level operate with serializable data types.
-Typically, extensions can ignore these implementation details;
+Typically, extensions can ignore these implementation details.
-however, in some scenarios, an extension may need to interface directly with RPC services acquired from `this.Extensibility.ServiceBroker`.
+In some scenarios, an extension may need to interface directly with RPC services acquired from `this.Extensibility.ServiceBroker`.
 To facilitate interactions with RPC services, the object model exposes `RpcContract` properties on most core types, and the following serializable RPC types:

-- VersionedTextDocumentRange - 1:1 serializable version of `Span`, accessible via `RpcContract`.
+- VersionedTextDocumentRange - 1:1 serializable version of `Span`, which you can access through the `RpcContract` property.
 This type should be used in most RPC contracts between processes.
-- VersionedTextDocumentPosition - 1:1 serializable version of `Position`, accessible via `RpcContract`.
+- VersionedTextDocumentPosition - 1:1 serializable version of `Position`, which you can access through the `RpcContract` property.
 This type should be used in most RPC contracts between processes.
 - Range - Serializable version of Span, omitting the Uri and version number.
 - Microsoft.VisualStudio.RpcContracts.Utilities.Position - Serializable version of `Position`, omitting the Uri and version number.
-- TextView - 1:1 serialized form of `ITextView`, accessible via `RpcContract`.
+- TextView - 1:1 serialized form of `ITextView`, which you can access through the `RpcContract` property.
-- TextDocument - 1:1 serialized form of `ITextDocument` via `RpcContract`.
+- TextDocument - 1:1 serialized form of `ITextDocument` through the `RpcContract` property.

 As opposed to VersionedTextDocumentRange and VersionedTextDocumentPosition, Range and Microsoft.VisualStudio.RpcContracts.Utilities.Position omit the Uri and document version, making for a smaller serializable representation.
 This type should be used in RPC contracts that contain lots of span/range equivalents that need to reduce their payload size for performance.
 These RPC contracts will need to pass the document Uri and version for the spans or range to be instantiated into `Span` and `Position` objects by the `IEditorHostService`. `IEditorHostService` interfaces with extension-local copies of the text buffer, and manages opening and closing of documents described by the RPC types.